Green bridges for animals in urban areas (Reviving natural path)

 1. Banff national park, canada

 In Canada, Banff has 40 wildlife crossings structures including overpasses and underpasses across the trans canada highways.
-These green bridges for animals often serves grizzly bears, elk, wolves and many other species with more than 150,000 documented crossings to date, animals collisions have dropped by 80%, According to parks canada.
+These green bridges for animals often serve grizzly bears, elk, wolves, and many other species with more than 150,000 documented crossings to date.
+Animal collisions have dropped by 80%, according to Parks Canada.
 This area is now a global case study.

 2. Wallis annenberg wildlife crossing, california (USA)

-It is an under construction green bridges in los angeles which span ten lanes of pathways, reconnecting Habitat for mountain lions and other wildlife in Santa Monica mountains.
+It is an under-construction green bridges in Los Angeles, which span ten lanes of pathways, reconnecting habitats for mountain lions and other wildlife in the Santa Monica Mountains.
 It is designed with sound barriers, vegetation and natural topography.
-It is expected to be largest urban wildlife crossing in the world when it will be completed.
+It is expected to be the largest urban wildlife crossing in the world when it is completed.

-Netherlands leads Europe in wildlife friendly infrastructure with over 600 Ecoducts, green bridges and underpasses which are integrated into highways.
-Netherlands have a dense road network, these structures helps deer, boar, honey badgers and reptiles to move safely.
+The Netherlands leads Europe in wildlife-friendly infrastructure with over 600 Ecoducts, green bridges, and underpasses which are integrated into highways.
+The Netherlands has a dense road network, these structures help deer, boar, honey badgers, and reptiles to move safely.

-It was opened in 2019 with 140m long bridge that connects two parts of mandai rainforest which had been split by a busy road.
+It was opened in 2019 with a 140m long bridge that connects two parts of Mandai rainforest, which had been split by a busy road.
 It was designed to support monkeys, pangolins, squirrels and birds.
 It is also the part of Singapore’s urban biodiversity strategy.
 Native plants and natural soil were used to encourage use by local species.

 5. Compton road overpass, brisbane Australia

-This overpass combines fencing, underpasses and canopy bridges that creates a multi species crossing system.
+This overpass combines fencing, underpasses, and canopy bridges that create a multi-species crossing system.
 Studies have recorded wallabies, possums, snakes and even gliders using this structure.
 It is a model for how urban roads in suburban areas can be retrofitted for wildlife safety.

 Challenges against urban wildlife bridges